JD Vance rails against 'excessive regulation' of AI at Paris summit

 JD Vance rails against ‘excessive regulation’ of AI at Paris summit

-PARIS (AP) — JD Vance is delivering a keynote speech on Tuesday, the final day of the Paris AI Summit, marking his first foreign trip since taking office as vice president.
+He also said the Trump administration is troubled that some foreign governments are considering “tightening the screws” on U.S. tech companies with international footprints.

+“Now, at this moment, we face the extraordinary prospect of a new industrial revolution, one on par with the invention of the steam engine,″ Vance said. ’’But it will never come to pass.
+If overregulation deters innovators from taking the risks necessary to advance the ball.″

-Vance’s address is expected to challenge Europe’s regulatory approach to artificial intelligence and its moderation of content on Big Tech platforms, underscoring divergence between the United States and its allies on AI governance.
+Vance’s address challenged Europe’s regulatory approach to artificial intelligence and its moderation of content on Big Tech platforms, underscoring divergence between the United States and its allies on AI governance.

+With the global public both excited and worried about the power of AI, EU Commission President Ursula von der Leyen stressed that, “AI needs the confidence of the people and has to be safe.”

+She mentioned EU guidelines intended to standardize how the bloc’s AI Act is applied across the 27-nation bloc.
+“At the same time, I know that we have to make it easier and we have to cut red tape and we will,” she added.

 The summit has drawn world leaders, top tech executives, and policymakers to debate AI’s impact on security, economics, and governance.